mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 A split further generates a revocation capability for the created pair.

 A revocation capability references a pair of capabilities, note that we do not specify whether these are resource of revocation ones and explain why later on.
-The only operation permitted is a merge, i.e., consume, the capability and the pair in order to reform the same capability that was split in order to create them.
+The only operation permitted is a merge, i.e., it consumes the capability and the pair in order to reform the same capability that was split to create them.
 In other words, a revocation capability allows to undo a split.
 Revocation capabilities cannot be split.